 Overweight and obesity increase the risk of chronic diseases, including heart attack and stroke, and are associated with increased morbidity and mortality.
 Excess body fat can contribute to the development of biomedical risk factors, raising levels of blood pressure and abnormal blood lipids, and increasing the risk of type 2 diabetes.

 Overweight and obesity usually occur because of an imbalance between energy intake from the diet and energy expenditure through physical activities and bodily functions.
 This energy imbalance is influenced by a complex interplay of individual, environmental and societal determinants (AIHW 2017).

-After adjusting for different population age structures over time, the prevalence of overweight and obesity among Australians aged 18 and over increased from 57% in 1995 to 67% in 2017–18.
-This was largely due to an increase in obesity rates, from 19% in 1995 to 31% in 2017–18 (Figure 1).
+After adjusting for different population age structures over time, the prevalence of overweight and obesity among Australians aged 18 and over increased by 16.5% between 1995 and 2017–18 (AIHW 2020) – driven by a 63% increase in obesity rates during this period (Figure 1).

 The line chart compares the distribution of body mass index in 1995 and 2017–18, and shows that a greater proportion were overweight or obese in 2017–18.

 - Adults living in Outer regional and remote areas and in Inner regional areas were 1.1 times more likely to be overweight or obese in 2017–18, compared with people living in Major cities.

 - Adults living in the lowest socioeconomic areas were 1.2 times more likely to be overweight or obese than those in the highest socioeconomic areas (AIHW 2020).